 Now we've looked at all of the free options.
-And after my glowing Ubersuggest review, I thought it best to take a few minutes and ask the question: who needs a paid keyword research tool at all?
+And after my glowing Ubersuggest review, I thought it best to take a few minutes and ask the question: if free options are so great, why include paid keyword research tools?

 You won't hear it on a lot of reviews like this one, but the truth is that not everyone needs a paid keyword research tool.

 (yes, I did just feel my affiliate commissions take a dive, but I'd rather not talk about it now, thanks)